 Log onto Availity.com and select My Providers > Provider Data Management to begin the attestation process.
 If submitting a roster, find the TIN/business name for which you want to verify and update information.
-Before you select the TIN/business name, select the three-bar menu option on the right side of the window, and select Upload Rosters (see screen shot below) and follow the prompts.
+Before you select the TIN/business name, select the three-bar menu option on the right side of the window, and select Upload Rosters and follow the prompts.